SARABI MAISHA MAGIC PLUS SEASON 1 EPISODE 70

 Color Performance

-Winner: LG B6 for its superior color accuracy and Dolby Vision support, ideal for HDR enthusiasts.
+Winner: LG NanoCell 99 Series for its purer colors and Dolby Vision support, enhancing HDR content.

 Viewing Angles

-Winner: LG B6 for its wide viewing angles, ideal for group viewing.
+Winner: LG NanoCell 99 Series for its wider, more consistent viewing angles, ideal for group settings.

 Motion Handling and Gaming

-Winner: Samsung Q80E for its advanced gaming features, ideal for Kenyan gamers.
+Winner: Samsung QN90B for its faster response time and gaming hub, ideal for gamers.

 Burn-In Risk